 We have two walking tour companies that we usually use and recommend, Take Walks and Context Travel.
-We’re delighted that both of them recently began offering virtual guided tours.
+We’re delighted that both of them offer virtual guided tours.
 These tours can be a great way to learn about a location in advance of your visit, or even just as a way to explore somewhere you might not have thought of visiting.
 If you’re at home with kids, you can think of one of these tours as a virtual field trip!

 Take Walks has a range of Tours from Home available, which are very reasonably priced.
 These include the following:

 - A virtual tour of the Sistine Chapel in Rome, Michelangelo’s 16th century masterpiece

 - A virtual tour of the Louvre in Paris, the largest art museum in the world

 - A pizza making class from two Italian chefs